uEssentials/uEssentials/README.md

 **How to Install:**

 - Download the latest [release](https://github.com/uEssentials/uEssentials/releases).
-- Extract contents to the server's Rocket folder. _(Both the "Libraries" and Plugins" folders, to "../Servers/Server_Name/Rocket".)_
+- Extract contents to the server's Rocket folder. _(The Libraries and Plugins folders, to "../Servers/ServerName/Rocket".)_
 - Have fun!

 ---